Use your skills as an architect to influence state policy.

 Every bill is first reviewed by a small group of legislators in a public committee hearing.
 Our members who are affected by the bill can testify on the real-world implications if the bill were to be passed.
 AIA Colorado supports members who testify by providing them with talking points and opportunities to contact their legislators.

-To better amplify your advocacy at the state level, we need to build and maintain relationships with our legislators.
-This is a two-part effort that can only work if AIA Colorado and its members work in tandem.
+To maximize our effectiveness at the state level, we need to build and maintain relationships with our legislators.
+This is a two-part effort that succeeds when AIA Colorado and our members work in tandem.

 How does AIA Colorado Engage with State Legislators?